 Make sure to talk with your home university about course approval and get additional classes approved before you go abroad.
 For example, if you are taking 4 classes abroad, we recommend getting 8 approved.
 This gives you some flexibility in setting up your class schedule.
 Think about courses required for your major, but also courses that fulfill your elective requirements.

 Choose your courses, making sure to get them approved by your home university and then fill out the Course Selection Worksheet.

 Course descriptions and catalog:

-Religious Studies 385: From Polytheism to Monotheism, The Early Christian Period in Italy and Greece
+- Religious Studies 385: From Polytheism to Monotheism, The Early Christian Period in France, Italy, and Greece

 For details or syllabi, please contact your designated CISabroad staff or a study abroad advisor.

 You will be notified of what courses you are registered for approximately a month before the beginning of your program.

 IAU College, a not-for-profit institution of higher education, has been operating study abroad programs for US college and university students since 1957.
 IAU College has received students from more than 700 colleges and universities, with over 20,000 participants over its long history.
 The oldest and largest American institute in southern France, IAU College has recently expanded program offerings outside of France to compare and contrast the languages, cultures, landscapes, and contemporary issues within and between broader European and African locations and contexts.